 Are Compelling Resume Phrases Enough?

 Job applicants who are not native English speakers have the challenge of not knowing English well enough to use idiomatic expressions.
-One of the best things any resume writer can do is look at our language rules resources or get professional resume editing services in order to stand apart from the other candidates.
+One of the best things any resume writer can do is look at our language rules resources to level-up their writing abilities, whether for a resume, a cover letter, or a business proposal.

 One unique thing about resume writing is that it, by nature, uses straightforward sentences – so be sure to check out our FREE grammar checker as well, as this can be a quick and easy way to revise your resume for each job you apply to.